jeff-yc-wong/techfoliodesigner/index.md

 <img src="https://github.com/techfolios/designer/raw/master/doc/essay-editor.png" width="600" >

 After you type a character, a "*" appears in the titlebar (as shown) to indicate that the buffer has been edited.
-Typing control-s (or command-S on Mac) will save out the file.
+Typing control-s (or command-S on Mac) will save out the file and remove the asterix until you edit the file again.

 Project files are edited in a similar fashion.